 - Automated investment services

 Traditional advisors either work for large brokerage firms like Morgan Stanley or independent registered investment advisors (RIAs) like Edelman Financial Services.
 They personally market their services and offer a full suite of hand crafted financial advisory services including investment management, financial planning, personal finance advice, help securing mortgages and in some cases estate planning and tax advice.
-In return for highly personal service most high quality advisors require significant account minimums (usually in excess of $2 million) and charge annual fees of at least 1% of your assets under management (for more on the logic behind why traditional advisors require such high minimums and fees, please see like Why Wealth Managers Have High Account Minimums).
+In return for highly personal service most high quality advisors require significant account minimums (many times in excess of $1 million) and charge, on average, annual fees of 1% of your assets under management (for more on the logic behind why traditional advisors require such high minimums and fees, please see like Why Wealth Managers Have High Account Minimums).

 Technology assisted advisors also provide highly personalized financial advisory service, but leverage the Internet to reduce their cost of client acquisition.
 They offer the ability to open an account on-line and often offer free personal finance software tools to attract you to their sites.